ianderrington/genai/docs/Understanding/prompting/index.md

 ## Information to Sort into this Document

-AutoPrompt [5] combines the original prompt input with a set of shared (across all input data) “trigger tokens” that are selected via a gradient-based search to improve performance.

 Prefix Tuning [6] adds several “prefix” tokens to the prompt embedding in both input and hidden layers, then trains the parameters of this prefix (leaving model parameters fixed) with gradient descent as a parameter-efficient fine-tuning strategy.